MattToegel/IT202/Ler/README.md

     - [x] Will be able to search for stories by title and/or author
     - [x] Will be able to load a story (to begin reading)
     - [x] Will be able to pick a choice to progress to the next outcome
-    - [ ] Will be able to reset their progress for a story back to the beginning
+    - [x] Will be able to reset their progress for a story back to the beginning
+        - Currently only when they reach an end do they get the decision, but the url can be navigated to manually to reset if known.
-    - [ ] Will be able to bookmark their progress so they can come back to where they left off
+    - [x] Will be able to bookmark their progress so they can come back to where they left off
+        - This is done automatically to prevent going back and trying other paths.
     - [ ] Will be able to see a list of stories they have progress in
     - [ ] Will be able to favorite/mark for later stories
     - [ ] Will be able to see a list of marked stories